- Availability: Available now

 Inside Your Daypacks:

 Daypacks can be any size for hiking, but we always recommend the smaller, the better.
-Some items are listed below
+Some ítems you need to pack, are listed below:

-Where do we pick up the hikers for the Ausangate Trek & Rainbow Mountain?
+Where do we pick up the hikers for the Rainbow Mountain Trek, Ausangate Hike & Machu Picchu?

-Pick up will be from your hotel at 5:00 a.m.
-Please provide clear contact information of your place of accommodation when approaching our office in Cusco.
+Pick up will be from your hotel at 4:00 a.m.
+Please provide clear contact information of your place of accommodation when approaching to our office in Cusco.

-Where to pay the remaining amount for the Ausangate Trek & Rainbow Mountain?
+Where to pay the remaining amount for the Rainbow Mountain Trek, Ausangate Hike & Machu Picchu?

-Most hikers arrive in Cusco 2 or 3 days before the ausangate trek & rainbow mountain for proper acclimatization.
-Once you are in Cusco it is imperative that you come to our office to review the last details of your excursion and also pay the remaining amount of your ausangate trek & rainbow mountain.
+Most hikers arrive in Cusco 2 or 3 days before hiking for proper acclimatization.
+Once you are in Cusco it is imperative that you come to our office to review the last details of your excursion and also pay the remaining amount of your Ausangate Rainbow Mountain Trek.

-Reserve for the Ausangate Trek & Rainbow Mountain?
+Reserve for the Rainbow Mountain Trek, Ausangate Hike & Machu Picchu?

 We try to make the booking as easy as possible in Incas Path.
-We prepare a reservation form where you will complete and include all the details for the excursion, and then a deposit of $ 200 per person.
+We prepare a reservation form where you will complete and include all the details for the excursion, and then a deposit of $ 100 per person.
 Once we have all the deposits and details, we will reserve your permits.
-Once the Ausangate Trek & Rainbow Mountain permits are in our hands, we will send you your invoice and confirmation that everything is 100% organized.
+Once the Rainbow Mountain Trek, Ausangate Hike & Machu Picchu permits are in our hands, we will send you your invoice and confirmation that everything is 100% organized.
 All excursions once confirmed, are guaranteed.

-Permissions for the Ausangate Trek & Rainbow Mountain?
+Permissions for the Rainbow Mountain Trek, Ausangate Hike & Machu Picchu?

-Only tour operators licensed by the goverment, such as Incas Path, can obtain the corresponding permits from the government.
-Once we have obtained your Ausangate Trek & Rainbow Mountain permits, the name and start date cannot be changed under any circumstances.
+Only tour operators licensed by the government, such as Incas Path, can obtain the corresponding permits from the government.
+Once we have obtained your Ausangate Rainbow Mountain Trek permits, the name and start date cannot be changed under any circumstances.
 The only information that the government allows us to change are passport numbers.

 Passport Number Update?